shrawanyadkr2/LegalGate_sh/README.md

 <br />
 <p align="center">
   <em>
     <b>I'm currently working on this project to make this fullstack.
-Currently, it's a Frontend repo, To know more about this project refer to this <a href="https://www.youtube.com/watch?v=sFiag3bfncQ" target="_blank"><b>Youtube Video.</b></a>
+Currently, it's a Frontend repo, To know more about this project refer to this </b></a>
   </em>
 </p>